Association for Financial Markets in Europe

 11 Jan 2021

-Their ask — AFME requests more technically accurate definitions of DLT and crypto-assets, clearer custody rules, and shorter pilot regime duration with more flexibility.
+Message — AFME requests more technically accurate definitions of DLT and crypto-assets, clearer custody rules, and shorter pilot regime duration with more flexibility.
 They argue current definitions are too broad and custodial liability requirements are disproportionate, potentially deterring service provision.123

-How it helps them — This would reduce legal uncertainty and compliance costs for their members providing crypto-asset services.45
+Why — This would reduce legal uncertainty and compliance costs for their members providing crypto-asset services.45

-Who loses — Investors lose protections if custody standards are weakened or if firms avoid providing services.6
+Impact — Investors lose protections if custody standards are weakened or if firms avoid providing services.6

 Financial industry urges flexible approach to EU data transfer rules